-Each review considers the Trustees' investment objectives, their ability and willingness to take risk (the "risk budget") and how this risk budget should be allocated and implemented (including de-risking strategies).
+Each review considers the Trustees' investment objectives, their ability and willingness to take risk (the "risk budget") and how this risk budget should be allocated and implemented).

-The de-risking rule mandates the following practices:
+The current strategy mandates the following practices:

-- To hold sufficient growth assets to target full funding on a gilts +0.2% basis; - To reduce the volatility in the funding level by reducing un-hedged liability exposures; - To monitor the progress in the funding level and to capture improvements in the funding level promptly, if they arise.
+- To hold sufficient growth assets to target sufficient funding on a gilts +0.2% basis on the basis of a buyout with an insurance company; - To reduce the volatility in the funding level by reducing un-hedged liability exposures; - To monitor the progress in the funding level and to capture improvements in the funding level promptly, if they arise.

-The de-risking strategy takes account of the Fund's initial funding level on a gilts +0.2% basis and is based on a model of the progression of the Fund's funding level over the period to 2029, taking into account the expected contributions from the Sponsor as agreed at the latest triennial actuarial valuation.
+The strategy takes account of the Fund's funding level on a gilts +0.2% basis and is based on a model of the progression of the Fund's funding level to reach 105% funded over the period to 2032, taking into account the expected contributions from the Sponsor as agreed at the latest triennial actuarial valuation.
+A downside trigger is in place to discuss appropriate action with the Trustees and Company.